1st Battalion, 23d Marines

-1st Battalion, 23rd Marines (1/23) is one of 32 infantry battalions in the United States Marine Corps, and one of only eight battalions found in the reserve.
+1st Battalion, 23rd Marines (1/23) is one of 32 infantry battalions in the United States Marine Corps, and one of only eight battalions found in the United States Marine Corps Reserve.
 It is located throughout Texas and Louisiana consisting of approximately 1000 Marines and Sailors.
 They fall under the command of the 23rd Marine Regiment and the 4th Marine Division.

 Current units

 Mission

 Provide trained combat and combat support personnel, and units to augment and reinforce the active component in time of war, national emergency, and at other times as national security requires; and have the capability to reconstitute the Division, if required.

 History

 World War II

 The battalion was activated on 20 November 1942, at Marine Corps Base Camp Pendleton, California.